 The Engineer will determine locations of no-passing zones.

-Place Type I pavement markings thirty days after the placement of the Type II pavement markings has been completed.
-(Use on all projects that receive a full width surface treatment.
-Be sure to allow time for this in time estimate and barricades).

-ITEM 668 – Prefabricated Pavement Marking:

-Prefabricated Pavement Markings will be placed at locations as directed.
-(Traffic projects)

 ITEM 677 – Eliminating Existing Pavement Markings and Markers:

 Furnish a high-pressure water blasting system for removing paint, thermoplastic, epoxy, and preformed tape materials from the following surfaces without causing any grooves or trenching of that surface, including asphalt, concrete, friction coarse asphalt, grooved asphalt, and grooved concrete.